Convicted Child Rapist In Tennessee Chooses Deluxe Hamburger Combo As Last Meal Before Execution

 According to Fox News, Irick was allotted $20 for his last meal.
 Prisoners on death row all receive the same allowance for the meal just preceding their execution.
 According to the report Irick chose a food combo consisting of a super deluxe burger, onion rings, and a Pepsi to drink.

-The source did not identify the name of the restaurant providing Irick’s last meal citing “an abundance of caution.”
+The source did not identify the name of the restaurant providing Irick’s last meal, citing “an abundance of caution.”

 Among the witnesses to Irick’s execution was Paula Dyer’s mother, Kathy Jeffers.